Democratizing access to great financial advice.

 AgeMultiple of Gross Salary

 Instructions: Find the age that’s closest to yours in the first column.
 The multiple in the second column of the same row represents a general estimate of the total savings you should have accumulated so far.
 When counting your savings, make sure to include bank accounts, any passive investments, and the value of any businesses you own, too.
-This illustration assumes a single retirement goal, an aggressive portfolio allocation, and a high savings rate going forward.
-If you have additional goals, are more risk averse, and/or will not save at a high rate, you would need an even greater amount of accumulated savings.
+This illustration assumes a $100,000 household income, a two-person household with no children, a single retirement goal, a balanced static portfolio allocation, and a high savings rate going forward.
+If you have additional household members, have additional goals, are more risk averse, and/or are not saving at least 25% of gross household income, you would need an even greater amount of accumulated savings at each age interval (and vice versa).
+Think of these estimates as minimum requirements.

 Picture of Eric R. Figueroa, CFP®